godwnwaswa/DrissChain/CONTRACT.md

-## What are smart contracts?
+## What is a smart contract?

-Smart contracts are basically pieces of code that are attached to an address.
-They get called every time someone create a transaction pointing to their contract address.
-Remember that smart contracts can only be deployed once with each address, bringing immutability.
+A smart contract is a piece of code that is attached to an address.
+It gets called every time someone creates a transaction pointing to its address.
+It can only be deployed once with each address, bringing immutability.

-## Using Jelscript to create smart contracts
+## Using Drisscript to create smart contracts

-Jelscript is basically a small low-level language used to create smart contracts on JeChain.
+Drisscript is a minimal low-level language used to create smart contracts on Drisschain.

 ### Gas

-For every instructions, you will lose 10000000 Jem, preventing infinite loops.
+For every instruction, you will lose 10,000,000 Jem, protecting against infinite loops.

 ### Data types

-There is no "real" data type in JeChain.
-You can use numbers and words (string with no whitespace) and there is no proper string because you don't really need strings.
+There is no "real" data type in Drisschain.
+You can use numbers and words (a string with no whitespace) and there is no proper string because you don't really need strings.

 ### Variable declaration

-Declaring/setting a variable:
+Declaring a variable:
 ```
 set var_name, value
 ```

-You can use variables by simply add a `$` character before it:
+You can use variables by prefixing a `$` sign:
 ```
 set a, 100
 set b, $a